This week in Philly music: Stevie Wonder, Justin Timberlake, Nick Lowe, and a tribute to Philly jazz organ great Shirley Scott

 Powerhouse Americana vocalist and sometime New Pornographer member Neko Case plays Ardmore Music Hall on Sunday, with Imaad Wasif opening.
 Then on Sunday, exemplary blues woman Shemekia Copeland takes the Ardmore stage.

-The great Nick Lowe, the wily and witty English songwriter, producer and “(What’s So Funny ‘Bout) Peace Love, and Understanding” auteur, has a typically terrific new album called Indoor Safari.
-He’s doing two shows with his longtime back up band, the Mexican wrestling mask wearing surf rock instrumentalists Los Straitjackets, at World Cafe Live on Saturday and Sunday.
+The great Nick Lowe, the wily and witty English songwriter, producer, and “(What’s So Funny ‘Bout) Peace, Love, and Understanding” auteur, has a typically terrific new album called Indoor Safari.
+He’s doing two shows with his longtime backup band, the Mexican wrestling mask-wearing surf rock instrumentalists Los Straitjackets, at World Cafe Live on Saturday and Sunday.

 Afro Cuban funk band Cimafunk — a fabulous live band — headlines Brooklyn Bowl on Sunday.
-Back in April, Maggie Rogers played an intimate show at the TLA on South Street to hype her knew album Don’t Forget Me and point forward to a future date at the much larger Wells Fargo Center.
+Back in April, Maggie Rogers played an intimate show at the TLA on South Street to hype her new album Don’t Forget Me and point forward to a future date at the much larger Wells Fargo Center.
 Now that date has arrived, with a show on Tuesday.

 The The, the British band led by Matt Johnson, has just released Ensoulment, their first album in 24 years.
 The band plays the Fillmore on Tuesday.